moslime/mocopi-reverse-engineering/scripts/README.md

 # Scripts

-## These scripts all assume you're running on linux with the `bluepy` python module  installed.
+## These scripts all assume you're running on linux with the `bluepy` and `scipy` python modules installed.
 To connect your tracker, just pair it like any other bluetooth device using your distro's bluetooth manager or `bluetoothctl`.
 You may need to restart bluetooth or the tracker itself to connect after pairing.

 ### `read-sensor.py` - Prints the raw data from the sensor as unsigned integers